Introduction: Encounter, Exchange and Dialogue

 The Forum will thus be a place of encounter and exchange.
 Through its Secretariat the Forum will develop its role as a social observatory and offer a space for analysis, reflection and exchange of expertise so as to strengthen the Catholic voice in the public debate and in its advocacy before intergovernmental bodies specifically.

 The Secretariat is thus at the service of the various organizations composing the Forum.
 In this regard, the themes of Identity, Fidelity and Action are primary.
 Each will be briefly considered in turn.

-The importance of cultivating and safeguarding the Identity of the Forum holds a prominent place.
-Time and the experience of those serving the forum have helped identify a creative tension in the interplay of the universal (The Church and her mission) and the particular (organizations and individual actors) that has great potentiality.
+Cultivating and safeguarding the Identity of the Forum is paramount importance.
+Time and the experience of those serving the Forum have helped identify a creative tension in the interplay of the universal (The Church and her mission) and the particular (organizations and individual actors) that has great potentiality.
 The Forum, in this sense, is seen as a dynamic place of interaction and conduit of this creative potentiality.